themeum/tutormate/readme.txt

 To install TutorMate plugin manually, you need to download the plugin and upload it to your webserver via any FTP application.

 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+== Frequently Asked Questions ==

+= Does this plugin work with all WordPress themes? = No, this plugin is built for the Tutor Starter theme only.

+= Where can I get support? =
+You can get support by posting your issues on the support section of this plugin on the WordPress plugins directory, post a discussion in our support forum (https://www.themeum.com/support-forums/), or use the contact form (https://www.themeum.com/contact-us/) on our page.

+= Is this plugin free? =
+Yes!
+This plugin is absolutely free.
+However, the plugin requires Tutor Starter Theme to function.

 == Changelog ==